xtendui/xtendui/src/gatsby/markdown/components/core/loader/other.md

 Use **component classes** to create a **mouse follow**.
 Remember **not to transition** `.mouse-follow` element.

 [[notePrimary]]
-| This demo uses [mouse follow](/components/addons/animation/mouse-follow).
-Visit the component page to import javascript and customize.
+| This demo uses [mouse follow](/components/addons/animation/mouse-follow) see documentation to import javascript and customize.

 <demo>
   <demovanilla src="vanilla/components/addons/animation/mouse-follow">